 system school means a school that is a member of a school system.

-151. References to chief executive officer
+151. Term used: chief executive officer

 References in this Part to the chief executive officer are to the chief executive officer appointed under section 45 of the Public Sector Management Act 1994 for the department principally assisting the Minister in the administration of this Part.

-152. Delegation by the chief executive officer
+152. Delegation by chief executive officer

 (1) The chief executive officer may, by instrument, delegate to an officer of the department the performance of any of the functions conferred on the chief executive officer by this Act except this power of delegation.